IffTech/HydroxychloroquineAzithromycinPaperData/README.md

 Within this repository you will find:

-6lzgafterpolarplus.pdb -> This is a pdb file of the atoms related to the top binding sites.
-This can help in narrowing down the total number of binding targets used by docking software, such as SwissDock and Autodock, for docking simulation.
+sanitized_6lzg.pdb -> This is a pdb file of the atoms related to the top binding sites of the spike-ACE2 complex.
+This can help in narrowing down the total number of binding targets and for analysis methods with molecular analysis software, such as OVITO.

+sanitized_6lzg.pdbqt -> This is a pdbqt file of the atoms related to the top binding sites of the spike-ACE2 complex.
+This is the file needed for docking tests using Autodock Vina.

+Azithromycin.pdbqt -> PDBQT version of the Azithromycin pdb file for use in Autodock Vina.

+Hydroxychloroquine.pdbqt -> PDBQT version of the Hydrochloroquine pdb file for use in Audoock Vina.

+azithromycinae2spikepolarplus.pdbqt -> Binding conformations obtained from Autodock Vina for the spike-ACE2 complex and Azithromycin.
+Can be viewed in Python Molecule Viewer.

+hydroxychloroquinespikeae2polarplus.pdbqt -> Binding conformations obtained from Autodock Vina for the spike-ACE2 complex and Hydroxychloroquine.
+Can be viewed in Python Molecule Viewer.